myEvolv-Development-Community/myEvolvCode/README.md

 ## Guidelines for submitting code
 If anyone wishes to submit new code to the repository, they should follow the below steps.
 In GitHub, each change to a repository is referred to as a "commit".
 A commit cannot be changed once it's made, so be sure your code is ready before you submit it.

+1. Log into your GitHub account.
+You will need an account to make contributions to the repository.
-1. Navigate to the location in the file system that you want your code to be stored.
+2. Navigate to the location in the file system that you want your code to be stored.
-2. Find the "Add file" button, then click "create new file"
+3. Find the "Add file" button, then click "create new file"

 ![Add new file](assets/img/add-file.png)

-3. You will be presented with a text editor of sorts.
+4. You will be presented with a text editor of sorts.
 From there, you can:
     - Enter a name for your file (javascript files should end in ".js", SQL files should end in ".sql", and text / documentation files should end in ".md")
         - File endings determine the language and highlighting for the whole page.
 If you want to create a formatted page with code and images/descriptive text, end the file name with ".md" and use embedded code blocks
     - Type out or paste in your code.

 ![Edit new file](assets/img/edit-new-file.png)

-4. Once your code is entered and formatted the way you want, add a commit title/subject line and an extended description.
+5. Once your code is entered and formatted the way you want, add a commit title/subject line and an extended description.

 ![Propose new file](assets/img/propose-new-file.png)

 -
     - "Create new file" is currently the default commit title.
 This is acceptable, but it's recommended to be a little more specific.
 A properly formed subject line should always be able to complete the following sentence: "If applied, this commit will <your subject line here>".
     - While a commit description is optional, it's highly recommended that you add it.
 Don't assume that your code is self-evident / self-explanatory!
-5. When you're sure your commit is ready, hit the big green "Propose new file" button to notify the Stewards that you have a contribution to make!
+6. When you're sure your commit is ready, hit the big green "Propose new file" button to notify the Stewards that you have a contribution to make!

 ***